jhrf/parabam-docs/source/Fundamentals.rst

 parabam uses the package ``pysam`` to process BAM files.
 As such the objects we interact with are pysam classes.

-The most prevalent examples of pysam objects are the ``read`` and ``master`` arguments when defining an ``engine``.
+The most prevalent examples of pysam objects are the ``read`` and ``master`` arguments when defining an ``rule``.
 The read is of type ``AlignedSegment`` and master is of type ``AlignmentFile``.
 Both of these are pysam classes.
 Their documentation is reproduced here for reference.
 Pysam is entirely the work of Andreas Heger and contributors.

-**Please Note**: Users of parabam don't need to know a great deal about pysam classes (most of this is taken care of behind the scenes), but when writing engines it will help to know the different variables and functions that you may reference with the ``read`` and ``master`` arguments.
+**Please Note**: Users of parabam don't need to know a great deal about pysam classes (most of this is taken care of behind the scenes), but when writing rules it will help to know the different variables and functions that you may reference with the ``read`` and ``master`` arguments.

 .. _read-section-label: